agsb/milliForth-RiscV/docs/Notes.md

     A 32-bit processor with 32-bit address space and reduced ISA;

-    The header order is LINK, HASH and code or references.
+    There is no automatic pull and push of SP.

+    There is no immediate values in comparations.

+    Only 12-bits immediate adds.

-    No direct memory access, only by register as pointer.
+    No direct memory access, only accessed using a register as pointer.

-    No register indexed offset, only immediate offsets.
+    No register indexed offset, only immediate offsets (+/- 1024 bytes).

 ## For Assembler:

     1. Why ".equ name, register", does not work ?
         Also r0 must ever be called as zero.

     I dunno about another way to make register name alias but using cpp to pre-process the alias, eg.
     #define mytmp  t1

     2. All memory access is by a register eg.

         # load
             lw rd, offset (ro);
         # save
             sw ro, offset (rd);

-    3. Forth uses a 'user struct' with variables and pointers, then for each memory reference "la rd, reference_memory" is really two instructions "auipc rd" and "li rd", or "addi rd, gp, offset" For sake of size better keep the reference in a register and do offsets "lw rd, offser (rf)"
+    3. Forth uses a 'user struct' with variables and pointers, then for each memory reference "la rd, reference_memory" is really two instructions "auipc rd" and "li rd", or "addi rd, gp, offset"

-    reserve one register (usr) to keep the reference to 'user struct' and another (ipt) to hold the Forth instruction pointer
+    For sake of size better keep the reference in a register and do offsets "lw rd, offser (rf)" then reserve one register (usr) to keep the reference to 'user struct' and another (ipt) to hold the Forth instruction pointer.
+Those must be keeped untouched.

     4. The indirect code defaults: